DMCroww/CustomYoutube/README.md

 ## Limitations:

 - The [CustomPlayer website](https://ytb.dmcroww.tech) uses Youtube Embed Player, so some videos might not be able to be played (this is up to the creator to decide)
+- For same reason, no Ads will play as Google can't guarantee the validity of the advertisement to the advertisers.
-- For same reason, age restricted videos will not play.
-Enabling 3rd party cookies *might* solve this issue, as it allows the player to check for the account you're currently logged in on Youtube.com.
+- Age restricted videos will not play either unless 3rd party cookies are enabled.
+That *might* solve this issue, as it allows the player to check for the account you're currently logged in on Youtube.com.
 You can check if it worked by right-clicking the player > "Account"
 - Some users also reported that some AdBlocking extensions *might* block traffic to google.
 If the site doesn't work, try disabling your AdBlock for the player's site (ads should not play either way)

 ## Automated mode (local script) Installation: